By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Preventing colds and flu really boils down to one thing—keeping your immune system as healthy as possible.
 The stronger and more able it is to intercept and destroy viruses before they can take hold, the better off you’ll be.

 There are a lot of ways you can go about doing this, but these six always worked well for me:

 - Eat an immune-boosting diet.
 You know which one…the Pan Asian Modified Mediterranean (PAMM) diet!
 PAMM is rich in antioxidant nutrients, which have been shown to have antiviral properties, plus it’s high in fiber.
 Fiber’s important because it feeds our gut bacteria—and gut health has a huge impact on our immune system.
-Specifically, I like garlic, onions, ginger, and other spices for boosting the immune system.
-All of those foods have antimicrobial properties that can help prevent colds and flu.
+I also like garlic, ginger, oregano and other herbs and spices spices for boosting the immune system.
+Many have antimicrobial properties that can help prevent colds and flu.

 - Stay hydrated.
 Increasing the amount of pure, clean water you drink every day helps keep the mucous membranes in your eyes and nose moist.
 This may not seem like a big deal, but when they’re dry—as they tend to get in the winter when we spend a lot of time in heated, indoor spaces—they’re less effective at catching and sweeping viruses out of the body.

 - Don’t skimp on sleep.
 Fighting the urge to rest puts the body—and your immune system—under a lot of stress.
 Don’t do that!
 If you’re tired, take a break and rest.
 It could be the difference between a healthy cold and flu season and one that’s not.